 To date, any studies done that relate to GMOs have been performed on animals, with consistent, documented effects of GMO toxicity, including immune dysregulation (asthma, allergy, and inflammation); accelerated aging; infertility; dysregulation of genes associated with cholesterol synthesis, insulin regulation, cell signaling, and protein formation; as well as altered structure and function in the liver, kidney, pancreas, spleen and gastrointestinal system, still birth, birth defects, and early death.
 Details on a few of these animal studies can be found here.

 Meanwhile, related studies on Glyphosate (the key ingredient in Monsanto’s RoundUp; for which the majority of GMO crops have been engineered to withstand) have uncovered a whole host of toxic effects in humans, plants and soil.
-View the study report here; watch an easy-to-understand (and very informative) interview video with the scientist by clicking here.
+View one of the man study reports here; watch an easy-to-understand (and very informative) interview video with the scientist by clicking here.

 Why is there a lack of thorough evaluation?